 See this article for factors to consider and more information on PTA Fundraising (or PTO Fundraising).

-If none of these fundraisers tickle your fancy, we have plenty more school fundraising ideas to consider.
+If none of these fundraisers tickle your fancy, we have plenty more school fundraising ideas to consider – including the 40 best fundraisers for schools.
 Don’t forget to browse through our school fundraising resources, where we offer ideas, fundraising tips, “how-to” guidelines, and various fundraising templates and forms you can use at your event.

 PTA fundraising is an important part of any PTO or PTA organization.
 That doesn’t mean it’s easy or everyone wants to join you!
 Be sure to select PTA fundraising ideas that are fun, healthy and teach valuable lessons to the children involved.